-Contracts to be Registered

-4. Every contract of apprenticeship and every alteration thereof shall be in writing and shall be registered with the appropriate District Commissioner within a period of twenty-eight days after the commencement of the employment of the apprentice (in the case of an original contract) or within fourteen days after the making of the alteration (in the case of an altered contract).
+5. Contracts to be Registered-Every contract of apprenticeship and every alteration thereof shall be in writing and shall be registered with the appropriate District Commissioner within a period of 28 days after the commencement of the employment of the apprentice (in the case of an original contract) or within 14 days after the making of the alteration (in the case of an altered contract).

-If the contract or alteration is not presented for registration as aforesaid, the parties thereto shall be severally liable to a fine not exceeding £10 under the Apprenticeship Act, 1948.
+If the contract or alteration is not presented for registration as aforesaid, the parties thereto shall be severally liable to a fine not exceeding £10 under the Apprentices Act months, divided into nine six-monthly periods.

-Minimum Age

-5. The minimum age at which a person may commence to serve as an apprentice shall be fifteen years.
+6. Minimum Age-The minimum age at which a person may commence to serve as an apprentice shall be 15 years.

-Prerequisite Education

-6. It shall be necessary for a person desiring to become an apprentice after this order comes into effect to produce to the local Committee, or where there is no Committee, the District Commissioner, satisfactory evidence that he has completed a primary school course to Form Two, or has attained an equivalent standard of education, provided that the local Committee, or the District Commissioner, as the case may be, may waive this requirement in exceptional cases.

-Term of Apprenticeship

-- 7. (a) The term of apprenticeship shall be four years six months, divided into nine six-monthly periods: Provided that in any contract of apprenticeship in force at the time of coming into force of this order the term of apprenticeship shall not be extended beyond that contained in that contract. - (b) All holidays provided for in the award or agreement referred to in clause 10 of this order which are taken by an apprentice shall be deemed to be time served under his contract.
-Time worked on such holidays shall be added to the time deemed to be time served. - (c) All time lost by an apprentice through his own default or sickness in any period of his employment shall be made up before such apprentice shall be considered to have entered upon the next succeeding period of his employment, and the total period of his employment shall be extended by a period equivalent to such lost time; but an apprentice working overtime shall have such time added to his ordinary time in calculating the respective period of his employment. - (d) Where the New Zealand Committee is of the opinion that time served in a related occupation prior to the date of application for engagement of an apprentice should be credited to the apprentice, it may, on application made to it by or through a local Committee, fix a term of not less than three years.
+7. Term of Apprenticeship-(a) The term of apprenticeship shall be four years six

+(b) All holidays provided for in the award or agreement referred to in clause 10 of this order which are taken by an apprentice shall be deemed to be time served under his contract.
+Time worked on such holidays shall be added to the time deemed to be time served.

+(c) All time lost by an apprentice through his own default or sickness in any period of his employment shall be made up before such apprentice shall be considered to have entered upon the next succeeding period of his employment, and the total period of his employment shall be extended by a period equivalent to such lost time; but an apprentice working overtime shall have such time added to his ordinary time in calculating the respective period of his employment.

-Period of Probation
+(d) Where the New Zealand Committee is of the opinion that time served in a related occupation prior to the date of application for engagement of an apprentice should be credited to the apprentice, it may, on application made to it by or through a local committee, fix the term of apprenticeship.

-8. The period of probation to be prescribed in any contract of apprenticeship to enable the employer of any apprentice to determine his fitness shall not exceed three months in the case of a first apprenticeship to the industry, and shall not exceed one month in any other case.
+8. Period of Probation-(a) The period of probation to be prescribed in any contract to enable the parties to determine whether or not it shall be continued shall not exceed three months.